 Say “9” aloud in Mandarin, and you get “jíu” (久), which translates to ‘everlasting’.
 Placing 9 oranges in your kitchen, where your warm meals are prepared, will supposedly earn you a permanent abundance of good luck and prosperity this year.

 Apparently, ghosts and evil spirits that seek to steal your provisions are also afraid of citrus fruits.
 You know what to do!

 3. Prepare auspicious food for your guests

-Food symbolism is so fascinating.
-Different snacks and ingredients represent different blessings – some based on their appearance (e.g. dumplings resemble gold ingots, and hence represent wealth), and others based on folklore (e.g. nian gao (年糕) to bribe the Kitchen Deity for a good report to the Jade Emperor).
+Food symbolism is extremely fascinating.
+Seemingly normal snacks and ingredients represent different blessings during the festive season.
+Some based on their appearance (e.g. dumplings resemble gold ingots, and hence represent wealth), and others based on folklore (e.g. nian gao (年糕) to bribe the Kitchen Deity for a good report to the Jade Emperor).

-If you need help preparing your Chinese New Year reunion feast, here’re some other ideas:
+If you need help preparing your Chinese New Year reunion feast, here are some ideas:

 Peace and wisdom

 4. Don’t throw out trash until CNY day 5